What's Inside?

 Frequently Asked Questions

 An offshore team acts as a business continuity shield.
-While U.S.-based federal functions are frozen, essential business processes that are managed by teams in other countries—such as payroll processing in the Philippines or IT operations in India—can continue to run without disruption.
-This provides critical operational resilience against domestic political risks.
+While U.S. federal agencies were non-operational, essential business functions—like payroll, finance, and IT support—being handled by teams in other countries (like the Philippines or India) continued to run without disruption.

-The main lesson is that domestic political volatility in the U.S. must now be treated as a significant operational risk.
-Consequently, the strategic value of offshoring has shifted from being a simple cost-saving tactic to being an essential strategy for building resilience and ensuring business continuity.
+The main lesson is that domestic political volatility in the U.S. is now a major operational risk.
+As a result, the strategic value of offshoring has shifted from being just a cost-saving measure to being an essential strategy for risk mitigation and building a resilient, globally diversified operation.